MatrixEditor/caterpillar/docs/source/reference/introduction.rst

 .. |c4| unicode:: U+0259

 ..
 [1] https://en.wikipedia.org/wiki/Caterpillar
 ..
-[2] Event structs generated from class models are extensible in some degree.
+[2] Even structs generated from class models are extensible in some degree.